 To take reasonable care of their own health and safety

 Employees are expected to act responsibly and to take care of their own health and safety.
 This includes wearing any necessary protective clothing and not acting in a dangerous manner.
-All employees must take care that their actions do not endanger any other employees or visitors to the company.
+All employees must take care that their actions do not endanger any other employees or visitors to the organisation.

 To use equipment appropriately